irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.token.MsgMintToken"></a>

 ### MsgMintToken
-MsgMintToken defines an SDK message for minting a new token.
+MsgMintToken defines an SDK message for minting a new token

 | Field | Type | Label | Description |